Topics Map > Academic & Curricular Administration > Evaluation > Assessment of Student Learning

 L&S Policy on Review of Certificate Programs

 In the College of Letters and Science, certificate programs play various roles in our students’ academic experiences.
-For example, certificate programs allow our faculty to organize coherent programs of study around topics to enhance existing majors, as when students pursuing the International Studies major earn any of several certificates focusing on regions around the world.
-Certificates provide recognition that students have pursued studies in interdisciplinary areas that span departments (as with the ethnic studies programs, Folklore, Medieval Studies, and Archaeology).
-Certificates can be used to organize disparate undergraduate breadth requirements into a meaningful and useful program (Integrated Liberal Studies) or provide additional certification of expertise at the graduate level (Women’s Studies, Material Cultures).
-These programs provide access to areas where scholarship and resources at UW-Madison have recently coalesced (Celtic Studies) or are still emerging (Middle East Studies).
-Less frequently, a certificate program might serve as a “proving ground” for an area of study, providing a foundation on which a degree program may later be established—the undergraduate majors in Jewish, Religious, and Women’s Studies all began as certificate programs.
+For example, certificate programs allow our faculty to organize coherent programs of study around topics to complement students' primary program of study (the major), as when students pursuing the International Studies major earn any of several certificates focusing on regions around the world.
+Certificates provide recognition that students have pursued interdisciplinary studies spanning several departments (as with several ethnic studies programs, Folklore, Medieval Studies, and Archaeology).
+Certificates can organize undergraduate breadth requirements into a meaningful and useful program (Integrated Liberal Studies).
+In many cases, certificate programs provide access to areas where scholarship and resources at UW-Madison have coalesced or are still emerging, but where there is not yet enough curriculum and program stability to offer a major.
+In some cases, an approved certificate program can serve as a pathway into a related undergraduate major, or as a credential that can be awarded if a student leaves a major but has completed the right combination of courses to justify earning the credential.
+At the graduate level, certificates provide additional certification of expertise in a discipline to complement advanced study in a field.
+Per Graduate School Policy, graduate certificates satisfy the "breadth" requirement for doctoral study.

-- Certificate programs managed by academic departments and programs subject to the regular review of degree programs should be included in the review of those departments, according to the schedule established by the Provost and Dean.
+- Certificate programs managed by academic departments and programs subject to the regular review of degree programs will be included with the review of other programs administered by those departments, according to the schedule established by the Provost and Dean.

-In light of the limited level of resources usually dedicated to certificate program administration, the information required by the APC is also limited.
-Reports on certificate programs include the following information:
+In light of the limited level of resources usually dedicated to certificate program administration, the information required by the APC is also more limited than what is required for review of a major or degree program.
+Reports on certificate programs generally include the following information:

 - Recommendation regarding program continuation